 A natural mahogany egg shaker.
-Our egg shakers have designs burnt onto them which were created by some Balinese primary school children.
+Our egg shakers have designs burnt onto them which were created by Balinese primary school children.

-Availible in FOUR sizes!
+Availible in three sizes!

 Our fabulous egg shakers are great for everyone.
 Young children seem to particularly like these, especially when there are a collection of them.

 What am I?